qhenshaw/UnityPackages/README.md

 ## Installation
 Use the Package Manager and use Add package from git URL, using any of the following .git URLs.
 Some packages have dependencies, check the documentation.

+## The Packages
+Most packages come with samples demonstrating functionality and providing a starting point for further development.

-## Engine Features
+### Engine Features
 [Game Events](https://github.com/qhenshaw/GameEvents): A scriptable object based inspector editable event system useful for decoupling prefabs across scenes.
 ```
 https://github.com/qhenshaw/GameEvents.git
 ```

-## The Packages
-Most packages come with samples demonstrating functionality and providing a starting point for further development.

 ### Interface
 [UI Components](https://github.com/qhenshaw/UIComponents): A collection of useful UI components with a functional main menu / gameplay sample scenes.